 The premium version provides even more useful features such as incremental backups, more backup destinations (WebDAV, Microsoft OneDrive, Google Cloud, Microsoft Azure, SFTP/SCP, encrypted FTP, BackBlaze), Migrate or clone website, backup files and databases other than WordPress, advanced automatic backups, database encryption, restore backups created by other plugins, and even can be managed from WP CLI.

 For all the premium features, visit the official page.

 UpdraftPlus is more than just a backup plugin.
-It can easily set up a staging site so that you do not have to perform tests on a live website.
+It can easily set up a staging site to not have to perform tests on a live website.
 UpdraftPlus dedicates an entire VPS for the staging site for better performance.

-For example, to clone a site for 24 hours, it may cost 1, 2, 4, and 8 tokens depending on the size of the site.
-If your site size is less than 25GB, it’ll cost 1 token for creating the clone and 1 token for keep it spinning for a week.
+For example, clone a site for 24 hours may cost 1, 2, 4, and 8 tokens depending on the size of the site.
+If your site size is less than 25GB, it’ll cost 1 token for creating the clone and 1 token to keep it spinning for a week.

 Manage backups from one dashboard

 The team has also built its own storage for keeping your site backups called UpdraftVault.
 UpdraftVault can be set up on the WordPress site or use the one hosted by UpdraftPlus itself.